THE GULF OF HISARONU

 Symi is a small Greek Island, just North of Rhodes.
 It’s a tranquil and authentic Island where you experience its charm with the friendly, hospitable locals.

 It features a colourful main town with vibrant architecture as well the harbour, Gialos.
 There is also a number of museums and pebble beaches to relax and unwind on.
+(Symi is a Greek island that we pass by on this route but if you would like to stop in Symi or any of the other Greek Islands – please see our Greek itineraries).

 This ancient site dates back to the years BC.
 The name translates to “broken castle”, due to the ruins of a castle with 9 towers being present.
 From this site, there are great views across the Aegean where you can watch the number of yachts which visit this location.
 There are plenty of restaurants who serve delicious seafood.